- Where and when?

 A typical session will explore common activities like how we sit, stand or walk.
-I will work with you one-to-one, using gentle, hands-on contact and simple explanations to guide you through these movements.
+I will work with you one-to-one, using gentle, light touch and simple explanations to guide you through movement.
 I will also work with you while you are lying down.
 Because we will be engaging in everyday activities, your usual clothes will be the best thing to wear.
 You may just want to remove your shoes.

 In a lesson you will be actively engaged in a process of learning, which people generally find enjoyable and relaxing.
-Through the hands-on work, people are usually able to let go of excess muscle tension and find better postural support, leading to a sense of well-being.
+Through the hands-on work and the Alexander thinking, people begin to let go of excess muscle tension and find better postural support, leading to a sense of well-being.
 What is learnt in the session can be applied to any activity — from sitting at a computer with less tension, to exercising or gardening without strain, or to responding more calmly to your work environment and other stressful situations.

-The number of lessons required will depend on what you want to achieve and this will be different for everyone.
+Benefits are cumulative and the number of lessons depends to a large extent on what you want to achieve – which will be different for everyone.
 After 5-6 lessons you will have a good idea of what the Alexander Technique is all about and how it can help you.
 You will be beginning to put it into practice in daily life and are likely to start to notice some benefits.
-For many people, particularly those with a long-standing issue, 15-30 lessons may be needed for beneficial changes to continue to occur and become fully integrated.
+For many people, particularly those with a long-standing issue, 10-30 lessons may well be needed for beneficial changes to continue to occur and become integrated.
 We know from a major clinical back pain trial (in which people attended 6 or 24 Alexander lessons) that the best results were found with 24 lessons; people who had taken 6 lessons did, however, experience significant benefit.
 A second major clinical trial of people with chronic neck pain offered 20 lessons and demonstrated significant long-term benefit in pain and associated disability.

-Since the Alexander Technique cannot be adequately described in words but is something that needs to be experienced, having an introductory lesson or a taster session is the best way of finding out if it is for you.
+Since the Alexander Technique cannot be adequately described in words but is something that needs to be experienced, having an introductory lesson is the best way of finding out if it is for you.